 Ramune Soda Pop

-while the other type is the classic sugar candy featuring a melting chalky texture and a refreshing sweet flavor.
+while the other is the classic Japanese sugar candy featuring a melty, chalky texture and a refreshing, sweet taste.

-The Japanese Ramune candy is typically shaped like a tablet as you can see from the most beloved Ramune candy in Japan “Morinaga Ramune (森永ラムネ)“.
+The Japanese Ramune candy is typically shaped like a tablet or pastille as you can see from the most loved Ramune candy in Japan “Morinaga Ramune (森永ラムネ)“.

 Morinaga Ramune Candy

-The Japanese Ramune candy has over 100 years of history, so in addition to being available in various different flavors, some Ramune boast some one-of-a-kind characteristic.
+The Japanese sweet, Ramune has over 100 years of history, and in addition to being available in various different flavors, some Ramune treats boast their own one-of-a-kind characteristics.

 Coris Fue Ramune

-Actually, that applies to what I purchased this time, the “Fue Ramune (フエラムネ)” produced and sold by Coris, first released in 1973.
+Actually, that also applies to what I purchased this time called “Fue Ramune (フエラムネ)”, which is produced and sold by Coris, first released in 1973.

 With a blow of breath into the sugar candy through the tiny hole, you can easily make the high-pitched sound.

-The feature of the whistle candy will definitely make kids excited.
+The feature of the Japanese sweet will definitely make kids excited.
 What is more, despite being sold for just about 70 yen (about 0.6 USD), this product even has a small boxed toy.

-Lastly, according to the ingredient list on the back of the package, the Coris Fue Ramune whistle candy consists of dextrose, sugar, emulsifier, acidifier, pullulan, processed starch, and flavoring.
+Lastly, according to the ingredient list on the back of the package, the Japanese whistle candy, Coris Fue Ramune consists of dextrose, sugar, emulsifier, acidifier, pullulan, processed starch, and flavoring.